qingtiantongxie/axios-t/README.md

-# vue2
-for practice of the imooc
+# resturcture axios with typescript